QUALITY DECLARATION - SUMMARY

 Statistics presented in this release have been compiled from data collected by the Australian Bureau of Statistics (ABS) from Australian businesses in the Survey of Research and Experimental Development (R&D), Businesses.
 The data were collected under the authority of the Census and Statistics Act 1905.

-For information about the institutional environment of the ABS, including its legislative obligations, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.
+For information about the institutional environment of the ABS, including its legislative obligations, financing and governance arrangements and mechanisms for scrutiny of ABS operations please see ABS Institutional Environment.

-This release presents statistics on R&D undertaken by Australian businesses in respect of the 2011–12 financial year.
+This release presents statistics on R&D undertaken by Australian businesses in respect of the 2013-14 financial year.

 R&D statistics produced by the ABS enable the nature and distribution of R&D activity in Australia to be monitored and analysed for policy formulation, allocation of funds and determination of research priorities.
-The major users of R&D data are Commonwealth and State government organisations, mainly the Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education (DIICCSRTE) and the Department of Education, Employment and Workplace Relations (DEEWR).
-R&D data are also used extensively by the Productivity Commission and for international comparison purposes.

 Since the release of the 2008-09 Australian System of National Accounts, R&D has been treated as capital formation.
 This resulted from the implementation of the new international standards System of National Accounts, 2008 (2008 SNA) and represents a change in treatment of R&D (as intermediate consumption) from SNA 1993.

 The ABS aims to produce high quality data from its research and experimental development collections, while minimising the reporting burden on businesses.
 To achieve this, extensive effort is put into survey and questionnaire design, collection procedures and processing.